Ramiavula003/Zomata_landing_page/README.md

-#This is my zomato langing page clone
+this is my first website clone

-#Done with first commit
-Edited in git